datastorm-fiap/DataStormChallenge/README.md

 # DataStorm: Predictive Analytics for Power Outages

 ## Project Overview
-DataStorm is a predictive analytics solution designed to support energy companies by forecasting the likelihood of power outages in São Paulo based on real-time weather data and historical occurrences.
+DataStorm is a predictive analytics solution designed to support energy companies by forecasting the likelihood of power outages in São Paulo based on near real-time weather data and historical occurrences.
 Developed as part of the FIAP and Minsait 2024 Challenge, this project aims to enhance operational efficiency and support proactive emergency management.

 ## Problem Statement
 The absence of real-time meteorological data integration is a significant issue for energy companies.
 This lack of data impacts the efficiency of operations, resource allocation, and response to adverse weather events, increasing the risk of service interruptions.
 The DataStorm solution aims to fill this gap by integrating multiple data sources and leveraging machine learning models to provide accurate predictions and actionable insights.